 I think it’s important to share with you I have been an employer in one form or another for decades.
-I currently own a company with an annual payroll in excess of $1,000,000.
-It is my understanding that no other national officeholder or candidate for national office from Minnesota fits that description.
-It is both a privilege and a responsibility.
 Having to meet payroll every two weeks is a whole different ball game, anyone who has been there knows it.
 It doesn’t mean someone who meets a payroll is superior, smarter, or anything of the like.
 It doesn’t mean I’m a know-it-all or genius on all things economic.

 Actually, it is humbling.
 What it does is bring you face-to-face with all the complexities and uncertainties that go with owning a business.
 There is a price to be paid to lead and take risks.
 I am also an active investor in many companies other than my own.
 These companies are located both in Minnesota and nationally.